DyonR/docker-passthroughvpn/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/dyonr/passthroughvpn)](https://hub.docker.com/r/dyonr/passthroughvpn)
 [![Docker Image Size (tag)](https://img.shields.io/docker/image-size/dyonr/passthroughvpn/latest)](https://hub.docker.com/r/dyonr/passthroughvpn)

-Docker container which runs Debian 10 with a WireGuard or OpenVPN with iptables killswitch to prevent IP leakage when the tunnel goes down.
+Docker container which runs Debian Bullseye with a WireGuard or OpenVPN with iptables killswitch to prevent IP leakage when the tunnel goes down.
-This Docker runs nothing but Debian 10 with a VPN connection, but it's intended use is to route other containers with no VPN or proxy capability through this one to protect you IP.
+This Docker runs nothing but Debian Bullseye with a VPN connection, but it's intended use is to route other containers with no VPN or proxy capability through this one to protect you IP.

 ## Example usages
 * Hosting a (game) server service, but you do not want to expose your IP